Invention in Canada: Steam Age (1830–1880)

-The Electric Age (1880–1920)
+Electric Age (1880–1920)

-Matthew Evans and Henry Woodward (inventor) invented and patented the incandescent electric light in Toronto in 1874 and later sold the patent to Edison.
+Matthew Evans and Henry Woodward invented and patented the incandescent electric light in Toronto in 1874 and later sold the patent to Edison.
 This would become the basis for his renowned endeavours with electric lighting.
 Thomas Willson invented the electric arc light during this period.

 The year 1876 saw Alexander Graham Bell invent the telephone.
 Bell (a Scot by birth) had a family home in Canada at the time, but conducted much of his work in a rented laboratory in Boston.
 Experiments in trans-oceanic wireless communication were being conducted by Guglielmo Marconi in Newfoundland and Cape Breton.
 In the US, Canadian Reginald Fessenden conducted investigations into what is now called FM broadcasting.
 Canadian Frederick Creed invented the teleprinter in 1902.

 As stated on its Wikipedia page, "Brantford [Ontario] is sometimes known by the nickname "The Telephone City" as former city resident Alexander Graham Bell conducted the first distant telephone call from the community to Paris, Ontario in 1876."

 Charles C. Barnes of Sackville, New Brunswick invented the rotary vane pump and patented the device on June 16, 1874.

 Inventive Canadian chemists specializing in the field of electrochemistry during this period included W.T.
 Gibbs, T.L.
 Wilson and E.A.
 LeSeur.

 In 1907, the invention by researcher Charles E. Saunders of genetically modified Marquis wheat with its hardy growing characteristics helped overcome retarded growing conditions on the prairies.

 Alexander Graham Bell undertook experiments in aviation and high-speed water craft on Bras d'Ors Lakes in Nova Scotia.
 It was here that Canada's first heavier-than-air machine, the AEA Silver Dart, took to the air in 1909.

 Peter Robertson invented the square-headed Robertson screwdriver in Milton, Ontario, in 1908.

 Military and defence I (1914–1918)

-WWI invention and innovations included the variable-pitch propeller, developed by Wallace Rupert Turnbull, the gas mask, invented by Dr. Cluny MacPherson of the Royal Newfoundland Regiment, the "Nissen Hut", invented by Peter Norman Nissen in 1916, the Curtiss Canada bomber and the ill-starred Ross rifle.
+WWI invention and innovations included the variable-pitch propeller, developed by Wallace Rupert Turnbull, the gas mask, invented by Cluny MacPherson of the Royal Newfoundland Regiment, the "Nissen Hut", invented by Peter Norman Nissen in 1916, the Curtiss Canada bomber and the ill-starred Ross rifle.
 Attempts were made to convert the latter to what became known as the Huot automatic rifle, but the war ended before it could be introduced.